 The U.S. Senate left town without reaching a deal on the next coronavirus aid package.
 This means 30 million Americans got their unemployment slashed and public schools across the country are left to fend for themselves without additional funding for PPEs, cleaning supplies, or tech for online learning.

 Tweet your Senators and tell them to get back to Washington to pass the funding our schools and communities need.

-On May 15, the House passed the HEROES Act to help schools and campuses reopen safely and save educators’ jobs.
-Now, it’s up to the Senate.
-Budget cuts loom even as schools struggle to make the costly changes necessary to reopen safely.
-Unless the Senate acts soon, those budget cuts could lead to the loss of nearly 2 million education jobs at every level from kindergarten to postsecondary—one-fifth of the workforce.
+Four months have passed since the House passed the HEROES Act—four months of more sickness and death, escalating financial disarray, and rising personal hardship.
+During this period of inaction by the Senate, schools across the nation have reopened for in-person learning—often under pressure—without the resources to do so safely.
 Everyone agrees the road to recovery runs through our schools.
 But they cannot reopen safely if school budgets are slashed and students do not have what they need to be safe, learn, and succeed—especially the students of color, students with disabilities, and students living in poverty who have suffered most during this crisis.

-Email your senators and tell them to take action to reopen schools and campuses safely and save educators’ jobs.
+Email your senators and tell them to take action now.

 The Individuals with Disabilities in Education Act (IDEA) assures that children with disabilities receive a free, appropriate public education.
 When Congress passed IDEA, it promised the federal government would pay 40 percent of special education costs.